 after all, is to live it, to taste experience to the utmost,

-to reach out eagerly and without fear for newer and richer experience.”
+to reach out eagerly and without fear for newer and richer experiences.”

-Schedule some time to just sit down and watch a video/some videos on FREETOGO.
+Schedule some time to sit down and watch a video/some videos on FREETOGO.
 (There are now 260 curated videos accessible on FREETOGO.)
-It is remarkably easy to do and I guarantee you will be more than happy that you did.
+It is remarkably easy to do, and I guarantee you will be more than happy that you did.